 Sustainable business management involves the methods and measures a business organisation consciously follows to cause the least harm to the environment and society (Schiehll and Kolahgar, 2021).
 Sustainable business practices are based on three dimensions known as the three pillarseconomic, social, and environmental performance (Ranjbari et al., 2021).
 As applied to a company, sustainable strategies encompass a broad spectrum of processes, for example, decreasing the emissions of greenhouse gases, the consumption of resources, the violation of labor rights, and the lack of transparency in managing executive offices (Boiral and Heras-Saizarbitoria, 2020).
 Thus, Sustainability management is deemed indispensable in addressing current world issues such as climate change, resource depletion and social inequities (Khan et al., 2021).

 Resource management is one of the significant components of sustainability management strategies, and it is aimed at minimising the usage of resources.
 Firms that used to expend high amounts of natural capital must now look for strategies to reduce their negative environmental influence (Koval and Mikhno, 2021).
 This has involved embracing circular economy strategies that allow the reduction of fresh stocks by embracing recycling.
-Oláh et al. (2020) argued that industries can protect the environment by implementing sustainable management practises that reduce resource use.
-For instance, product manufacturers are using environmentally friendly practises in production, such as using fewer raw materials and reducing wastage, hence, in the long run, cutting costs (Moshood et al., 2021).
+Oláh et al. (2020) argued that industries can protect the environment bv implementing sustainable management practises that reduce resource use.
+For instance, product manufacturers are environmentally friendly practises in production, such as using fewer raw materials and reducing wastage, hence, in the long run, cutting costs (Moshood et al., 2021).
 Also, the firms are extending their capital expenditure on renewable energy technologies like solar and wind energy, thus decreasing the use of exhaustible natural resources.
 Sustainable resource management can be used to highlight the fact that companies can cut their expenditure while at the same time promoting world sustainability.

-Other areas of sustainable business practises include the emission of greenhouse gases that are known to be the cause of climate change.
-Amidst increased emissions production by industries, governments, consumers, and investors are now demanding that industries transition to cleaner sources of power and minimise their carbon footprint.
-Qian and Li (2020)

-have pointed out that organisations have been implementing emission-reducing technologies in response to climate agreements such as the Paris Agreement.
+Other areas of sustainable business practises include

+the emission of greenhouse gases that are known to

+be the cause of climate change.
+Amidst increased

+emissions production by industries, governments,

+consumers, and investors are now demanding that industries transition to cleaner sources of power and minimise their carbon footprint.
+Qian and Li (2020) have pointed out that organisations have been implementing emission-reducing technologies in response to climate agreements such as the Paris Agreement.
 For instance, transportation industry firms use electric cars and biofuels to decrease their dependence on oil and lower emissions (Nogueira et al., 2020).
 Similarly, the construction industry is incorporating green approaches to the building by using environmentally friendly materials and practises in energy consumption (Lima et al., 2021).
 These efforts are also useful for the companies to address the legal demands and enhance their social image to address the global climate change issue.
 Besides the environmental aspect, businesses face social responsibilities, including protecting workers' rights and corporate accountability (Burchell, 2020).
 Companies with good ethical labour policies and corporate governance practises will likely attract investors, buyers, and employees.
 Failure to respect labour rights and disclose appropriate governance structures for a company will lead to a negative image and loss of stakeholder confidence.
 An example is the apparel industry, where cases of unethical labour practises within the supply chain have earned consumer backlash and appeals for disclosure (Wu, 2023).
-Additionally, firms with diversity and inclusion practises also experience higher satisfaction levels among the workforce, thus high performance and creativity (Chaudhry et al., compliance with the existing legislation and increasing the competitiveness of organisations on the market since such actions are in demand among consumers.
+Additionally, firms with diversity and inclusion practises also experience higher satisfaction levels among the workforce, thus high performance and creativity (Chaudhry et al., 2021).
+Hence, social responsibility is crucial for compliance with the existing legislation and increasing the competitiveness of organisations on the market since such actions are in demand among consumers.